nhsconnect/ITK3-FHIR-eDischarge/index.md

 ## Introduction ##

-The Transfer Of Care eDischarge  Specification supports the following care communications:
+The Transfer of Care eDischarge  Specification supports the following care communications:

 **eDischarge (inpatient discharge summary) Document** – An ITK3 FHIR Document containing Transfer of Care information supporting an inpatient discharge typically between an acute hospital and GP practice.